 - Strain the blood orange juice before adding it to the Blood Orange French 75 cocktail.
 This gives the cocktail a smooth and elegant appearance.

-If you make this Blood Orange French 75, please take a moment to ★ star rate it and leave a comment below.
-Follow me on Instagram and Facebook and share your creation with me!
+I hope you enjoy this recipe as much as we did!
+If you make this recipe, please take a moment to ★★★★★ star-rate it and leave a comment below.
+Follow me on Instagram and Facebook, and share your creation with me!
 Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.

 Blood Orange French 75